 - Mortensen Award for Outstanding Volunteer Leadership

-- Trout Conservation Award: Professional, Partner Organization/Business, Communications
+- Trout Conservation Award: Professional, Partner Organization/Business, and Communications

-- Distinguished Service Award: Conservation, Leadership, Communications, Youth Education, and Veteran’s Services
+- Distinguished Service Award: Conservation, Leadership, Communications, Youth Education, and Service Partnership

 Scroll down for award descriptions.

-Trout Unlimited national awards will be presented at a special ceremony held during the 2022 Annual Meeting in Portland, Maine from July 20-24, 2022.
-Every effort will be made to have recipients (or a designated representative) present at the awards banquet on Friday, July 22 to accept their award.
-Because of this, award winners will be granted a travel stipend to help with their travel to the Annual Meeting.
+Trout Unlimited national awards will be presented at a special ceremony held during the 2023 Cx3 event in Spokane, Wash. on Fri., Sept.
+29. Every effort will be made to have recipients (or a designated representative) present at the awards banquet to accept their award.
+Because of this, award winners will be granted a travel stipend to help with their travel to the Cx3 event.
 Recipients will also be noted in the winter issue of TROUT magazine.

 The award winners will be selected by a committee with diverse areas of expertise and interest.
-Those making nominations will be notified of the selections by early June.
+Those making nominations will be notified of the selections by May.

 State Council Award for Excellence